Skip to chat with us. Skip to content

 Share this article

-Urinary tract infections (UTIs) are one of the most common infections worldwide, and although they aren’t generally a medical emergency, they can be very painful and make it difficult to go about your usual daily routine.
+Urinary tract infections (UTIs) are one of the most common infections worldwide.
+Although they aren’t generally a medical emergency, they can be very painful and make it difficult to go about your usual daily routine.

-UTIs occur when bacteria find their way into the urethra — the tube that connects to the bladder and moves urine out of the body — and causes an infection along the urinary tract.
-Since women have a shorter urethra than men, they’re more susceptible to UTIs — in fact, up to 70% of women will experience a UTI in their lifetime, and Canadian women make about 500,000 doctor visits per year for a UTI.
+UTIs occur when bacteria find their way into the urethra — the tube that connects to the bladder and moves urine out of the body — and cause an infection along the urinary tract.
+Since women have a shorter urethra than men, they’re more susceptible to UTIs.
+In fact, up to 70% of women will experience a UTI in their lifetime, and Canadian women make about 500,000 doctor visits per year for a UTI.

-Left untreated, UTIs can become more severe and lead to a number of serious health consequences.
+Untreated UTIs can become more severe and lead to several serious health consequences.
 Read on to learn how a UTI is diagnosed and treated — and the potential risks of ignoring it and hoping it’ll go away on its own.

 As microbes take hold in your urinary system, they cause inflammation in the tissues, leading to increased pain and discomfort.
 As with any infection, your body needs plenty of rest for optimal recovery, but the increased pain and discomfort can interfere with sleep, work, exercise, and your lifestyle, making it even harder for your body to fight the infection and for you to feel on track.

-If a UTI is left untreated, it can travel farther up the urinary tract and into the kidneys.
+An untreated urine infection can move further up the urinary tract to the kidneys, causing a kidney infection.
 A kidney infection can cause permanent damage, including renal papillary necrosis, a condition that decreases kidney function and can lead to kidney failure.

 Sepsis, or urosepsis, is a life-threatening infection that occurs when an untreated UTI travels to the kidneys and the body’s defence system turns on itself, attacking tissues and organs.
 Treatment for sepsis requires hospitalization, intravenous (IV) antibiotics, and monitoring for organ failure and septic shock.